vinceskahan/v5wiki/weewx-multi.md

 ### 3. Verify the database configurations

 In each configuration file, ensure a unique database.

-In `house.conf`:
+For example, in `house.conf`:
 ```
 [Databases]
     [[archive_sqlite]]